 What Happens During SLAC Wrist Surgery?

-3. Total Wrist Fusion: In this procedure, all the wrist bones are fused into one solid bone, eliminating pain but also significantly limiting wrist motion.
+3. Total Wrist Arthrodesis (Fusion): In this procedure, all the wrist bones are fused into one solid bone, eliminating pain but also significantly limiting wrist motion.

 4. Proximal Row Carpectomy with or without ligament interposition: This is a specialized surgery that seeks to alleviate the pain while maintaining some degree of motion in the wrist joint.